 - Your seizures were easy to control with initial drug therapy using only one medicine.

 - Brain scans (MRI or CT scan) do not show any obvious abnormalities or structural brain disease.

-- You have normal intelligence.
+- You don't have below-average intelligence.

 - You have a type of epilepsy that tends to go away (remit), such as benign focal childhood epilepsy.

 In most cases, medicine is reduced slowly over 2 to 6 months.
 Talk with your doctor about whether you should drive—and if not, for how long—after you begin withdrawing the medicine.
 You are at highest risk for a seizure during this time.
 Most relapses tend to happen in the first year after you stop taking medicine, if they are going to happen at all.

 Do not reduce your medicine dosage or stop taking your medicine without first consulting your doctor.
 Even if you have not had a seizure in several years while on medicine, stopping treatment may not be a good option for you.